CaiqueAAndrade/PayPay/Readme.md

 ## Data Repository:
-Used Retrofit2 to fetch data from API and Room to persist data locally in the application:
+Using Retrofit2 to fetch data from API and Room to persist data locally on the device:

 ```gradle
 // Retrofit